katur/localizome/README.md

-Early Embryo Localizome web interface
+Early Embryo Localizome Web Interface
 =====================================

-Django web interface for a genomics project examining the localization patterns of proteins in the _Caenorhabditis elegans_ early embryo.
+Django site for a genomics project examining the localization patterns of proteins in the _Caenorhabditis elegans_ early embryo.

 See requirements.txt for dependencies.